|

 looking for the right problem to solve’.
 Let others

 play that most difficult of games, it is not for them.
+6. They Do One Thing Well While my dinner guests looked for market problems to solve,

 they made it clear that they did not go out of their way